 Authorization servers

-Note: Okta's Developer Edition makes most key developer features available by default for testing purposes.
+Note: The Okta Integrator Free Plan org makes most key developer features available by default for testing purposes.
 Okta's API Access Management product — a requirement to use Custom Authorization Servers — is an optional add-on in production environments.

 Authentication and authorization are essential to app development.
 Projects such as building a portal for your partners or developing an internal IT app for your employees need the right authentication and authorization support.
-With Okta, you can control access to your app using both OAuth 2.0 and OpenID Connect.
-Use Okta as your authorization server to retain all of your user information and grant users tokens to control their authorization and authentication.
+With Okta, you can control access to your apps and resources using the OAuth 2.0 and OpenID Connect protocols.
+At the heart of these protocols is the authorization server.
+It verifies credentials and issues access tokens that grant permissions to access specific resources on behalf of users or clients.

 What is an authorization server